microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 ### Workspaces

-Workspaces are a generally a feature provided by the package manager (npm, yarn, pnpm, etc.).
+Workspaces are generally a feature provided by the package manager (npm, yarn, pnpm, etc.).
 A workspace defines the _physical layout_ of the packages within it.
 A workspace is rooted in a particular folder, and uses the configuration within that folder to determine what packages it contains.
 The config used is specific to the package manager.